victorchall/EveryDream2trainer/doc/TWEAKING.md

 At this time, ED2.0 supports constant or cosine scheduler.

 The constant scheduler is the default and keeps your LR set to the value you set in the command line.
 That's really it for constant!

-Cosine scheduler will make the LR warm up, then decay along a smooth curve.
-The length of the warmup and the length of the "tail" of the curve are defined by additional arguments.

-Here's an example of a cosine scheduler 50 step warmup and 1500 step decay:

-    --lr 2e-6 ^
-    --lr_scheduler cosine ^
-    --lr_decay_steps 1500 ^
-    --lr_warmup_steps 50 ^

-With the above setings, the LR will start at zero, then reach 2e-6 in 50 steps, then decay back to zero in 1500 steps.
-If your training continues past 1500 steps, the LR will climb again along a cosine curve, so keep that in mind!
+I recommend sticking with it until you are comfortable with general training.
+More info in the [Advanced Tweaking](doc/ATWEAKING.md) document.

 ## AdamW vs AdamW 8bit

 The AdamW optimizer is the default and what was used by EveryDream 1.0.
 It's a good optimizer for stable diffusion and appears to be what was used to train SD itself.

 AdamW 8bit is quite a bit faster and uses less VRAM.
-I currently **recommend** using it for most cases as it seems worth a potential tradeoff in speed.
+I currently **recommend** using it for most cases as it seems worth a potential reduction in quality.

     --useadam8bit ^